himanshu-dandle/Amazon_customer_sentiment_analysis/README.md

  including Logistic Regression, Random Forest, XGBoost, and LSTM, the goal is to classify customer reviews as either positive or negative.

 ## Project Overview:
-	-**Goal**-: To accurately classify customer reviews as positive or negative using machine learning techniques on text data.
+1. **Goal**-	: To accurately classify customer reviews as positive or negative using machine learning techniques on text data.
-	- **Dataset**: The dataset consists of Amazon customer reviews, where reviews are labeled as either positive or negative.
+2. **Dataset**	: The dataset consists of Amazon customer reviews, where reviews are labeled as either positive or negative.
 It is sourced from a text file containing millions of reviews.

-		- **Rows**: Millions of customer reviews (sampled for this project).
+		-Rows: Millions of customer reviews (sampled for this project).
-		- **Columns**: Each review consists of two columns:
+		- Columns: Each review consists of two columns:
 			1.Label: __label__1 for negative and __label__2 for positive reviews.
 			2.Text: The actual customer review content.
-		- **Target Variable**: Sentiment (positive or negative).
+		- Target Variable: Sentiment (positive or negative).

 ## Techniques Used:
 1. **Data Preprocessing**: